-17 neat rooms with private bathroom.
+Rooms with private bathroom.
 Room sizes range from double / twin rooms to family rooms with four beds (with the option of two additional beds).
 There are also two rooms that sleep three (possible to add an extra bed to the larger room).
 One room has a private entrance, and two share an entrance, cooking facilities and fridge.
 Two bedrooms are specially designed for easy wheelchair access.
-6 rooms with shared bathroom at Lamb Inn Farmhouse, four double rooms, one triple room and a family room that sleeps four.
 There’s a hot tub and free Wi-Fi at the guesthouse.

 The restaurant Lamb Inn is in a converted barn, where guests can enjoy the chef’s speciality, traditional Icelandic lamb courses.
 You can also order various fish courses, such as cod and char, along with other quality courses made with local ingredients.
 Homemade bread is served during breakfast.